Aimee Garcia

-Aimee Sandimés Garcia López de Ordóñez is an American actress and writer.
-She is known for her television roles as Veronica Palmero on the ABC sitcom George Lopez, Yvonne Sanchez on the CBS period drama Vegas, Jamie Batista on the Showtime drama Dexter and Ella Lopez on the Fox/Netflix drama Lucifer.
+Aimee Sandimés Garcia López de Ordóñez (born November 28, 1978) is an American actress.
+She is known for her television roles as Veronica Palmero on the ABC sitcom George Lopez (2006–2007), Jamie Batista on the Showtime drama Dexter (2011–2013), Yvonne Sanchez on the CBS period drama Vegas (2012–2013), and Ella Lopez on the Fox/Netflix drama Lucifer (2016–2021).

 Early life

 Aimee Garcia was born in Chicago, Illinois.
 Her mother, Eloisa, is from Pachuca, Hidalgo, Mexico, and graduated from Northwestern University's dental school; her father, Hector, is from San Juan, Puerto Rico, and was in the U.S. Armed Forces.
 Garcia started acting in commercials as a child, and participated in theater at seven years old.
-She grew up in Oak Park, Illinois, where she attended Fenwick High School.
+She grew up in Oak Park, Illinois, where she attended Fenwick High School graduating in 1996.
 While in school, she took acting classes at Piven Theatre Workshop.
 She appeared in local plays and musicals during her time at Northwestern University, where she triple majored in economics, journalism, and French.
 After graduating, she quit acting for a year and did finance work for a mutual fund analyst in Brooklyn, New York.
 Unsatisfied with the job, she moved to Los Angeles, California, around 2002 to pursue acting as her career.